alanvardy/alan_vardy/posts/2022/09-20-pg-stat-statements.md

 ## It needs to be enabled

 Postgres includes `pg_stat_statements` as an extension but does not have the functionality enabled by default.
-If you are working on a team, this is likely already enabled.
-If you are working independently, you will need to install it yourself.
+If you are working on a team, `pg_stat_statements` are likely already enabled.
+If you are working independently, you will have to do that yourself.

 You can find out more in the [Official Postgres docs](https://www.postgresql.org/docs/current/pgstatstatements.html)